PufferFinance/website-docs/docs/guiding-principles.md

 > _The protocol must reduce staking and restaking risk for its stakers and the networks they are supporting._

 - Puffer's NoOps run anti-slashing hardware and lock collateral to mitigate slashing risk.
-Learn more 👉 [Secure-Signer for slash protection](/technology/secure-signer).
 - Puffer introduces a novel approach to validator collateral with better long-term NoOp incentives.
 Learn more 👉 [validator tickets incentives](/protocol/validator-tickets).
 - Puffer uses a highly-aligned security counsel to reduce inactivity risk.
 Learn more 👉 [Guardian duties](/protocol/guardians#what-are-their-duties).
 - Puffer places strict guardrails around which AVSs are allowed as the restaking ecosystem evolves.
 Learn more 👉 [restaking AVSs](/protocol/puffer-modules#restricting-avss).